If we tell you a little about us, you'll see why we love antique airplanes.

 We hope you enjoy your visit to our website... have fun reading about the planes and museums we've had time to write about.

 Building the site was easy.
-Click on that plane on the right and see what a great company Solo Build It is... that's we've used...
+Click on that plane on the right and see what a great company Solo Build It is... that's the company we've used.
+If you want to learn a little bit more, I wrote a review of SBI over on our MouseTours.com website.

 We actually make a little money from this site.
 You can tell we spend more time traveling... visiting new countries and finding old airplanes than we do writing, so the site is not as much as it could be, but our sites more than pay for themselves.